Trail Mix Energy Bites

 Instructions

-1. In a food processor, add the oats, flaxseed and trail mix.
-Blend until the oats and trial mix are finely crumbled.
+1. In a food processor, add the oats, flaxseed, and trail mix.
+Blend until the oats and trail mix are finely crumbled.

 3. Stir in the mini chocolate candies.